dnidever/turbospectrum/docs/index.rst

    Turbospectrum requires a specific linelist format.
 It is described in more detail `here <_static/Readme-Linelist_format>`_.

-3) Stellar paramters and elemental abundances.
+3) Stellar parameters and elemental abundances.

    The main stellar parameters are Teff, logg, [M/H], and [alpha/M].
 These are the first four parameters in the main ``synthesis.synthesize()`` function.
 The individual elements abundances are given in the ``elems`` parameters